azureskydiver/db4o/sync4o/README.txt

 Version Requirements
 --------------------
-Sync4o has been designed and built against Funambol 3.0 beta 1 and db4o 5.3.
+Sync4o has been originally designed and built against Funambol 3.0 beta 1 and db4o 5.3
+and has recently been updated to work with the GA release of Funambol 3.0 and db4o 5.5.
 It will not work with earlier releases of db4o, though it should work with later releases without problem.
 It is not likely to work with either earlier or later releases of Funambol, as the SyncSource API that sync4o uses is under active